jenkins-hero/sonarqube-jenkins-example/README.md

 1. A job that runs against a codebase with good code (expect to pass)
 1. A job that runs against a codebase with bad code (expect to fail)

+## Need further support?
+Contact me if you need help at tom@tomgregory.com.